aabbtree77/sendrecv/README.md

 Locally, the MQTT protocol with the Mosquitto broker on Ubuntu is a solid answer, but this option does not extend globally.

 It is assumed that both of the computers run Linux and have access to the internet, but port forwarding is broken.
-There is no need to RDC/ssh to any of them, they just, say, Python programs whose flow depends on the messages they receive.
+Having RDC/ssh is too much, the computers simply run Python programs which depend on the messages they receive.

 One can work out a VPN solution based on [Wireguard or go-libp2p](https://github.com/aabbtree77/esp32-mqtt-experiments#congratulations-you-had-a-problem-and-now-you-have-two) depending on whether one has a public static IP or not, resp.
-However, this requires quite some search and experimenting and the networking tools are complex and designed for bigger tasks such as the ability to create multi-purpose networks, access the whole remote OS via ssh or even RDC, when the problem at hand is just sending a simple text message to a remote machine.
+However, this requires quite some search and experimenting with network setups designed for much bigger tasks such as the ability to create multi-purpose networks, access the whole remote OS via ssh or even RDC, when the problem at hand is just sending a simple text message to a remote machine.

 The idea here is to communicate by uploading json files to any peer's github repo and cloning the others in the "read only" mode.